© Holly Millar

 Beginner ski lessons

-If you're joining a ski school as a complete beginner, you will probably start off in the nursery areas where a ski pass isn't needed, making use of the free beginner ski lifts mentioned below or just practising on the slopes without using any lifts at all.
+If you're joining a ski school as a complete beginner, you'll probably start off in the nursery areas where a pass isn't needed.

-Children under 5 can get 1 to 15 consecutive days ski passes free.
-Proof of age will be required at the point of sale and a photo is required for passes of 2 days and longer.
+Children under five can get one to 15 consecutive days ski passes free.
+Proof of age will be required at the point of sale and a photo is required for passes of two days and longer.

 Best beginner areas